-- Critical Illness Cover is shown on your cover summary, - during the term of the cover the person covered (or if there are two people covered, either of them): - is diagnosed with a critical illness that meets one of our definitions, or - if total permanent disability is shown on your cover summary, is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability shown on your cover summary, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- Life or Critical Illness Cover is shown on your cover summary, - during the term of the cover the person covered (or if there are two people covered, either of them): - dies or is diagnosed with a terminal illness that meets our definition, or - is diagnosed with a critical illness that meets one of our definitions, or - if total permanent disability is shown on your cover summary, is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability shown on your cover summary, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.

-You'll find our critical illness and total permanent disability definitions and the relevant requirements in section 4.
+You'll find our definitions of terminal illness, critical illness and the requirements of our definition of total permanent disability on pages 65, 52 and 66 respectively.